F5Networks/f5-azure-arm-templates/supported/cluster/1nic/new_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
 Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
 This is the standard cloud design where the BIG-IP VE instance is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

+The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

+For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

-## Prerequisites and configuration notes
+## Prerequisites
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
   - If you are deploying the BYOL template, you must have a valid BIG-IP license token.

+## Important configuration notes
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md.
+  - F5 has created an iApp (currently **Experimental**) for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Experimental Logging iApp](#experimental-logging-iapp).
+  - This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.

 ## Security